 For instance, with a single water meter in a large multi-unit complex, there is no way to distinguish between an infrastructure leak or a leak inside a unit.
 The leak could be situated between the main meter and the separate unit, or within a specific unit.
 There is no way to figure out who is responsible for dealing with the problem.
 A sub-metering system will allow you to tell if the leak is within the domain of the property manager, or something that one of the residents needs to fix.

 A great example comes from a townhouse complex in Guelph.
 This complex didn’t realize they had a massive leak in their building until they installed a sub-metering system.
 They were then able to go out, find and plug all the leaks successfully.

-Sub-metering systems help you deal with current problems and catch future problems as they arise — whether they are leaks or residents that are using more than their share.
+Whether they are leaks or residents that are using more than their share.
 Some property managers may think: I can find what’s causing this problem and deal with it.
 But often this process is more difficult than anticipated and you’re going to have to repeat it every time a new issue arises.
 This is why sub-metering is a best practice for property managers: it proactively tackles problems with your complex and creates a satisfied community of residents.

 We are pleased to announce the launch of our brand new website!
 After months of hard work and dedication, we are delighted to officially launch the Clean Cut Energy site into the universe!

 Our goal with the new site is to provide visitors an easier way to learn about Clean Cut Energy’s services and solutions.
 The new website is interactive and gives better access to information targeted to our various clientle.
 Useful information about our services can be found on industry specific pages ie. Developer, Building Owner, Property Manager, Condo Owner or Municipality.
 The Case Studies (developer case study, building owner case study, property manager case study, and condo owner case study) highlight the projects we have completed and outline the value created for each client as a result.